Nguyễn Thị Ánh Viên: 2014 Asian Games

-At the 2014 Asian Games in Incheon, Ánh Viên won the bronze medals in the 200m Backstroke and the 400m Individual Medley event.
+At the 2014 Asian Games in Incheon, Ánh Viên won the bronze medals in the 200 m Backstroke and the 400 m Individual Medley event.

 28th Sea Games in Singapore

 Ánh Viên was one of the top swimmers at Sea Games 2015 in Singapore along with native Singaporean Joseph Schooling.
-She was the best female athlete at this competition when she captures 8 gold medals, 1 silver medal and 1 bronze medal.
+She was the best female athlete at this competition when she captured 8 gold medals, 1 silver medal and 1 bronze medal.
 This excellent result helped Vietnam secure the second place in swimming just behind host Singapore.

 16th Fina World Championship in Kazan

-At the 2015 FINA Swimming World Cup in Iraq, Ánh Viên moved into the semifinals in 200m IM but placed 8 in her heat.
-In the 400m individual medley she missed the final.
+At the 2015 FINA Swimming World Cup in Iraq, Ánh Viên moved into the semifinals in 200 m IM but placed 8 in her heat.
+In the 400 m individual medley she missed the final.